oyindonesia/external-api-docs/source/includes/_postman.md

 Postman is a free web testing service that provides an easy, fast, and solid software for developers to learn and maintain a web service contract from both the provider and consumer.
 As such, Postman has become a widely used tool for contract testing and reference due to its User Experience.

-To streamline development and integration with OY!, we have created a Postman Collection at your disposal.
-Get started by installing Postman here.

 Prerequisites: You must have received an authorization Username and API Key from us to access our feature.
 Contact us at partner@oyindonesia.com to receive your authorization information now.

 ## API Authorization